New Parent Guide

 All Scouts and adults that work with them

-FPCAH - Fellowship Hall (basement, enter on South side of building)
+FPCAH - Fellowship Hall (basement, please enter from west side parking lot)

 7:15 PM every Monday (with rare exceptions)